simonbrady/cat/ncdc_count/README.md

 ```
 aws emr add-steps --cluster-id $id --steps \
 Name="NCDC record count",Type=CUSTOM_JAR,Jar=$S3/code/ncdc_count-VERSION.jar,\
-Args="-Dmapreduce.job.reduces=1,$S3/ncdc/data/,$S3/out"
+Args="$S3/data,$S3/out,1"
 ```
-The second and third arguments are the map source and reduce destination respectively.
-The bulk of the work is in the map phase since we use a combiner to do most of the reduction (accumulating record counts) before the reducers even start, so the first argument overrides the default number of reducers to save excess book-keeping.
+The first two arguments are the map source and reduce destination respectively.
+The bulk of the work is in the map phase since we use a combiner to do most of the reduction (accumulating record counts) before the reducers even start, so the optional third argument overrides the default number of reducers to save excess book-keeping.
 Running the job for the entire NCDC dataset will take a long time on a small cluster, so to try it out you can either create a subset of the data or specify a single year as input, e.g. `$S3/ncdc/data/1901`.